johandersson/.LOG-hog/src/help.md

 # Welcome to the Help File for .LOG-hog!

+LogHog is especially great if you're already using Notepad's .LOG feature for journaling, as it seamlessly integrates with your existing .LOG files.
+If you've never tried .LOG before, it's perfect for simple logging or diary needs.

 ## Key Features
 - **Tabbed Interface**: Effortlessly switch between writing new entries and browsing past logs.
 - **Quick Entry**: Add notes instantly with automatic timestamps.